-The Royal Air Force Air Cadets is a voluntary, uniformed, youth organisation supported by the Royal Air Force.
+The Air Training Corps (Air Cadets) is a voluntary, uniformed, youth organisation supported by the Royal Air Force.
 It is open to anyone aged 12 (and in Year 8) to 20.
 It is considered one of the country’s premier youth organisations and the world’s largest youth air training organisation.

 You may join once you are in Year 8 at school; and the maximum joining age is the day before your 17th birthday.